 Motorcycles, both off-road and street-legal, are allowed on forest trails and logging roads in the County Forest.
 If street legal, motorcycles are also allowed on County Forest roads.
 Motorcycles are not allowed on designated ATV/UTV trails or on groomed snowmobile trails.

 Any attempt to circumvent a gate, sign, earthen berm, or other similar blockade with any motorized vehicle is prohibited.

-No motorized vehicles are allowed on silent sports trails except those being used for inspection, maintenance, or as authorized by the Forestry Department.
+No motorized vehicles are allowed on silent sports trails except Class 1 and 2 e-bikes as defined in state statute 340.01 (15ph) and those used for inspection, maintenance, or as authorized by the Forestry Department.

-No person shall drive any four-wheel drive vehicle, passenger car, off-road vehicle, truck, all-terrain vehicle or motorcycle on any approved snowmobile trails without the written permission of the Department, except for trail maintenance activities.
+No person shall drive any four-wheel drive vehicle, passenger car or truck, off-road vehicle, all-terrain vehicle or motorcycle on any designated snowmobile trails without the written permission of the Forestry Department, except for approved trail maintenance activities.